yammer/tenacity/README.md

 Resources
 =========

-Tenacity adds three resources under `/tenacity`:
+Tenacity adds resources under `/tenacity`:

 1. `GET /tenacity/configuration/propertykeys`: List of strings which are all the registered propertykeys with Tenacity.
 2. `GET /tenacity/configuration/{key}`:         JSON representation of a `TenacityConfiguration` for the supplied {key}.